php-ru/symfony-docs-ru/create_framework/unit_testing.rst

     $ phpunit --coverage-text

-Thanks to the simple object-oriented code that we have written so far, we have been able to write unit-tests to cover all possible use cases of our framework; test doubles ensured that we were actually testing our code and not Symfony code.
+Thanks to the clean object-oriented code that we have written so far, we have been able to write unit-tests to cover all possible use cases of our framework; test doubles ensured that we were actually testing our code and not Symfony code.